GLOBAL MARKETS-Equities, oil prices gain as Suez Canal shutdown continues | Business

 Global equity benchmarks and oil prices rose on Friday while safe havens such as the dollar and U.S. Treasuries dipped as hopes for a global economic recovery overshadowed the continued blockage of one of the world's most vital shipping lanes.
 More than 30 oil tankers are waiting to traverse the Suez Canal, which has been blocked since Wednesday after a container ship ran aground.
 It may take weeks to free the beached vessel, though analysts said low seasonal demand for oil may mitigate the impact of the blockade.

 The dollar rose to a nine-month high against the Japanese yen of 109.44 yen, reflecting investor expectations of robust U.S. economic growth as it accelerates its vaccine rollout.
-But the dollar index fell 0.15% against a basket of six currencies, with the euro up 0.14% to $1.1781.
+Overall, the dollar index, which measures the greenback against a basket of six major currencies, fell 0.037%, with the euro up 0.2% to $1.1787.
 "We left 2020 with the validation of the consensus view the dollar would weaken," said Vincent Manuel, chief investment officer at Indosuez Wealth Management.

 Weekly money flow data from Bank of America showed global investors have been darting for safety this week amid concerns over rising coronavirus cases in Europe and the potential for global shipping to slow given the blockade of the Suez Canal.
 They pumped $45.6 billion into cash funds, the largest since April 2020, when COVID-19 was spreading quickly.
 Turkey's markets were struggling to settle after the lira's near 10% slump triggered by President Tayyip Erdogan's latest central bank chief sacking, which has raised worries about a full-blown crisis that would require capital controls.